 - What is process documentation?

-- How to document a process easily with screenshots.
+- How to create a process easily

 What is process documentation?

 Process documentation is the ongoing, internal, real-time act of ensuring all steps within any given process are written down and made available for others to reference.

 Process documents are the outcome of process documentation and serve to keep tasks flowing as smoothly as possible by providing clear and accurate instructions on how a process should be completed.

 Businesses need to have documentation like this in order to maximize effectiveness and efficiency in their day-to-day operations.

 Process documents can come in many forms, including process maps, checklists, policies, tutorials, screenshots, and forms.
 Process documentation frequently included links as well, sometimes to another program necessary for the process to be completed and sometimes to an excellent reference video or other such resources.